agentlang-ai/agentlang-docs/docs/tutorial.md

 ## Entities

 Assume that your company needs to keep track of information about all its customers.
+Some of the requirements of this application are:

+  1. Persist customer records in a database
+  2. List all customers
-It should be possible to persist customer records in a database and it should be possible to list all customers, or retrieve information about a specific customer, given some identifier, like the customer's email address.
-It should also be possible to list customers belonging to one of the categories - "premium" or "standard".
+  3. Retrieve information about a specific customer, given some identifier, like the customer's email address.
+  4. List customers belonging to one of the categories - "premium" or "standard".

 All these requirements are satisfied by the following Agentlang program:

 ```clojure
 (component :MyCompany)